bellobambo/edu-hacks-fe/README.md

 It ensures that academic records—such as course participation, exam submissions, and results—are transparent, secure, and immutable using smart contracts.

---- ## 🚀 Features - ✅ Secure user registration (Students & Lecturers)
+## 🚀 Features
+- ✅ Secure user registration (Students & Lecturers)
-- 📚 On-chain course creation and enrollment -
+- 📚 On-chain course creation and enrollment
-- 🧪 Exam creation, submission, and result tracking -
+- 🧪 Exam creation, submission, and result tracking
-- 🔐 Immutable academic records -
+- 🔐 Immutable academic records
 - 🔎 Trustless verification of learning achievements
 - 🌐 Runs on the **EduChain Testnet**

-preview live code
+preview live code:
 npm run preview

 smart contract github repo :